vasilvalkov/CSharp-Part-1/Topics/06. Loops/homework/11. Binary to Decimal/README.md

   - _Do not use the built-in .NET functionality._

 ## Input
-- You will receive exactly one line containing an integer number representation in binary.
+- You will receive exactly one line containing an integer number representation in binary

 ## Output
-- On the only output line write the decimal representation of the number.
+- On the only output line write the decimal representation of the number

 ## Constraints
-- All input numbers will be valid 32-bit integers.
+- All input numbers will be valid 32-bit integers
 - Time limit: **0.1s**
 - Memory limit: **16MB**